Homepage / Zinc

 The chemical element known as zinc is a transition metal belonging to the zinc group.
 Although many people associate it primarily with technological applications, its properties are widely used by medicine.

-Even more importantly, zinc is an element that is essential for the proper functioning of the human body.
+Even more importantly, Zinc is an element, Which is essential for the proper functioning of the human body.
 It belongs to the group of micronutrients that regulate processes in our body.
 It is widely believed to be the most important mineral present in the human body right after iron.

 What products contain zinc?
 The best source of this element is food.
 It is found in many grains and meat products.
-In some cases, however, even a varied diet is not able to cover the body's full zinc requirements.
-In this case, it is advisable to supplement its levels with appropriate preparations that contain it in the right, safe amount for health.
+In some cases, however, even a varied diet is not able to cover the full needs of the body for zinc.
+If this is the case, it is recommended to supplement its levels by appropriate preparations that contain it in the right, safe amount.

 Micronutrients, including zinc, play a very important role in the proper functioning of the body.
 This inconspicuous element affects a great many things and the list of its properties is really extensive.